Enterprise Software Development: Steps, Timelines, and Cost Factors

 ScienceSoft as a Reliable Enterprise Software Development Partner

-The client needed complex trade promotion management software to serve as trade marketing planning system.
+The client needed complex trade promotion management software to serve as a trade marketing planning system.
 The solution needed to be easily customizable, as the client operates in over 180 countries and needs to adjust the software to the local requirements.

 However, the challenge was not only to provide quality development services but to collaborate with two international teams engaged in the project implementation.
 ScienceSoft accomplished this task in a highly productive and efficient way.
 The communication ran seamlessly.